whalemare/sheetmenu/README.md

 }
 ```

-Include dependency with `BottomSheet` in your app.gradle file with:
+Include dependency with `SheetMenu` in your app.gradle file with:

 ```diff
 implementation 'com.github.whalemare:sheetmenu:2.0.0'